 - Patient Representative (Dialysis Patient on the Wait List)

 - Kidney Foundation of Canada (Manitoba Branch) Representative

 - Transplant Manitoba Program Representative

-The medical directors of the transplant programs report all kidney allocation activity to the Committee.
+The medical directors of the kidney transplant programs report all kidney allocations to the Committee.